What is Hypnosis?

 Another common concern is the possibility of becoming “stuck” in trance.
 In the hundreds (probably thousands) of years, hypnosis has been used there has never been a case of this happening.
 If your hypnotist was suddenly called away on an emergency in the middle of your session, you might continue to relax for a bit, but at some point, you would become curious about your surroundings and emerge from trance to investigate.

-Will I tell all my secrets under hypnosis?
+Will I tell all my secrets during hypnosis?

 Don’t I have to be weak minded to be hypnotized?

 No. Trance is a natural, normal state that we find ourselves in and out of every day.
 Hypnosis is also a voluntary process.
 Any willing person that can concentrate on the hypnotist’s voice, and follow the instructions can be hypnotized.
 Mental strength doesn’t matter.
 As a matter of fact, more intelligent and creative people tend to be more receptive to hypnosis.
 Strength of mind really has little to do with it.
 It doesn’t matter if a person is weak or strong minded.
 Anyone resisting is a poor hypnotic subject.
-Hypnosis is not a contest of wills.
+A battle of wills is not how hypnosis works.
 Instead, it takes a strong willed and imaginative person to be a great hypnotic subject.

 We all have a conscious mind and an unconscious mind.
 Hypnosis deals with our unconscious mind.
 Your conscious mind is responsible for logical, analytical, linear thinking.
 Your unconscious mind is more symbolic and holistic.
 If you think of your mind like a cruise ship, the conscious mind is the captain of the ship; using the same analogy, your unconscious mind is the rest of the crew, the passengers, and the ship.
 Your conscious minds job is to evaluate information.
 It handles executive functions and makes decisions, but it has some limitations.
 For example, your conscious mind can only handle and manipulate seven to ten items.